 Why Quality Assurance is Mission Critical to Your Call Center

 So, why is call center quality assurance necessary?
-Both organizations and customers benefit dramatically from having a QA program.
+Both call centers and customers benefit dramatically from having a QA program.
 QA provides managers and supervisors with the data and insights they need to track if agents hit all of their call center script marks during customer interactions.
-With this knowledge from call center quality monitoring scorecards, call center quality assurance programs can improve the service they offer clients, which leads to improved customer experience and, ultimately, improved satisfaction.
+With this knowledge from call center quality monitoring scorecards, call center quality assurance programs can improve the service they offer clients.
+This leads to improved customer experience and, ultimately, improved satisfaction.

 QA and customer satisfaction are intrinsically linked

-Needless to say, customer satisfaction is crucial to the overall success of your organization.
+Needless to say, customer satisfaction is crucial to the overall success of contact centers.
 One Zendesk study polled over 1,000 US customers and found that 58% of the respondents stopped buying from the company after receiving lousy customer service.